Tokyo robot revue drawing crowds at cabaret

 Others appeared somewhat baffled.

-"I'm not sure what I just saw in there," several audience members said as they headed to the nearest train station.
-(Reporting by Mari Saito, Editing by Elaine Lies)
+"I'm not sure what I just saw in there," several audience members said as they headed to the nearest train station. ($1 = 78.6500 Japanese yen) (Reporting by Mari Saito, Editing by Elaine Lies)